Obarun/66/README.md

 ## Roadmap

-This Roadmap for the next release is not writting in the stone.
+This Roadmap for the next releases is not writting in the stone.
 Feel free to make a merge request to this roadmap.

 * [x] Revise the frontend file's keyword field by excluding the `@` symbol:

   For instance, `@depends` will be `Depends`.
 That will allow for a file that's closer to the original INI format and less confusing for users.

-* [ ] Provide a `[documentation]` section:
+* [ ] Provide a `[Documentation]` section:

   Enable the provision of documentation for each service using a [documentation] section.
 This documentation will be easily accessible by invoking the 66 doc command.